Wrongful Termination in Colorado

 If you have not yet had your case reviewed by an attorney, the EEOC built a self-evaluation tool to help you decide if filing a claim with them is an appropriate way to handle your case.
 An attorney simplifies this part of the process by helping you to write the complaint.
 You serve your employer notice.
 Then, the resolution process starts there.
 Note that not all cases make it to a courtroom as some employers prefer to settle.

 The Colorado Civil Rights Division outlines the steps required to file a complaint with the CCRD.
 The first step is to complete an online intake inquiry questionnaire.
 Based on this information the CCRD may proceed with preparing a formal complaint of discrimination on your behalf.
-Keep in mind, there is no fee for filing a complaint with the CCRD.
+Keep in mind, that there is no fee for filing a complaint with the CCRD.

 Additionally, if you are filing with the Equal Employment Opportunity Commission (EEOC), the Denver Field Office handles complaints in Colorado.
 The Denver Field Office is part of the EEOC’s Phoenix District Office, which covers the states of Arizona, Colorado, Utah, Wyoming, and parts of New Mexico.